-When you get covered services from an in-network hospital or ambulatory surgical center, certain providers there may be out-of-network.
-In these cases, the most those providers may bill you is your plan's in-network cost-sharing amount shown on the explanation of benefits.
-This applies to emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology,

-These providers can't balance bill you above the in-network cost-sharing amount shown on the explanation of benefits and may not ask you to give up your protections not to be balance billed.
+When you get services from an in-network hospital or ambulatory surgical center, certain providers there may be out-of-network.
+In these cases, the most those providers may bill you is your plan's in-network cost-sharing amount.
+This applies to emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology, assistant surgeon, hospitalist, or intensivist services.
+These providers can't balance bill you and may not ask you to give up your protections not to be balance billed.

-If you get other services at these in-network facilities, for example from the primary surgeon or oncologist, out-of-network providers can't balance bill you above the in-network cost-sharing amount shown on the explanation of benefits, unless you give written consent and give up your protections.
+If you get other services at these in-network facilities, out-of-network providers can't balance bill you, unless you give written consent and give up your protections.